tarof429/stuckathome/aws_certified_cloud_practitioner/exam.md

 - What is AWS Direct Connect?
 Answer: AWS Direct Connect is a cloud service that links your network directly to AWS.
 You bypass the Intenet to delive more consistent, lower-latency performance through increased bandwidth.

 - What is AWS Cloudfront?
-Answer: AWS Cloudfront is a service used to reduce latency and improve transfer speeds.
+Answer: AWS Cloudfront is a service used to reduce latency and improve transfer speeds.It is designed for static assets like videos, images and files that don't change and can be cached.

+- What is Global Accelerator?
+Answer: A service that finds the optimal route to your services via edge locations.

-When do you use a Virtual Private Network?
+- When do you use a Virtual Private Network?
 Answer: - To establish a secure network connection between an on-premises network and AWS

 - Which AWS service should a Cloud Practitioner use to establish a secure network connection between an on-premises network and AWS?
 Answer: Virtual Private Network